Thursday, May 16, 2024

 You do remember the original Miracle on the Mountain, don't you?
 It involved the current Florida coach (who still seems confounded by two-point strategy), the lead singer for Needtobreathe (named for Bear Bryant), and a little overthinking by a Furman coach (who was raising a future Appalachian quarterback).

 We're not just a beer-swilling hippy town, boy.
 This is God's country.
 We're home to world-changing charities: Samaritan's Purse, World Medical Mission, and Wine to Water.
-GameDay actually had a campfire sound-byte from the co-founder of World Medical Mission, but they had no clue that his world is far bigger than football.
+GameDay actually had a campfire sound-byte from the co-founder of World Medical Mission, but they seemed not to know that his world is far bigger than football.

 The real miracle on the mountain is that about 200 million children worldwide have gotten Christmas gifts via Operation Christmas Child from right here in Boone.